28raining/visiojs/package/README.md

 # visiojs

-A javascript library with 1% of Microsoft Visio's features!
+An embeddable javascript library with 1% of Microsoft Visio's features!

 ![visiojs demo](https://raw.githubusercontent.com/28raining/visiojs/main/package/demo.png)

-Use this library to build flow charts and circuits inside the browser.
+Use this library to let users build flow charts and circuits inside the browser.
 Size is ~100KB gzipped

 visiojs is great because